§1: Who has natural rights?

 woman's life or health.

-Property is a physical or intellectual manifestation arising from the
+Property is a physical or intellectual manifestation

-use of the right to liberty to
+arising from the use of the right to

-increased usability.
-Property right
+direction of increased usability.
+Property

-is “the right to acquire property and
+right is “the right to acquire

-right of others or violates other natural rights or their logical
+the similar right of others or violates other natural rights or their logical

 Right to use is “the right to continue an initiated use as long as one does not